murchie85/steelSpirit/README.md

 - Want to be able to dodge enemy in shmup style, lockon camera centering clamp may be needed
 	- this makes jink manual
 	- more thinking required, because to get that flow, its hard if there are enemies in front and beside
+- dont allow multiple selects of enemy on one tile

 ENEMIES: